raphickie/book_summaries/c# in depth (and after).md

 public string Name { get; set; }
 ```

+so you can apply attribute to the hidden field in property

 # Book ends here.
 No my reading of latter releases of C#

 - Readonly properties in struct